Your Skin – Why You Should Never Take It For Granted – Part I

 Examples of such chemicals are Hydroquinone, Mercury and Corticosteroids.

-These harmful chemicals, especially Hydroquinone and Mercury act by destroying the integrity of the skin.
+These harmful chemicals, especially Hydroquinone and Mercury, destroy the skin’s integrity.

 This happens because they act on the enzymes which make Melanin, reducing its amount in the skin.

-Did you know your choice of skin creams could also make you at risk of toilet infections?
+Did you know your choice of skin creams could also put you at risk of toilet infections?

-Known as (vulvitis and vaginitis respectively), these conditions, you may develop painful vaginal discharge or bleeding after sex.
+Known as (vulvitis and vaginitis, respectively), these conditions may develop painful vaginal discharge or bleeding after sex.

 It is necessary to look out for these chemicals while shopping for skincare products.

-Some manufacturers put up synonyms of Hydroquinone to camouflage their products.
+Some manufacturers put up synonyms for Hydroquinone to camouflage their products.

 In the next segment of this article, we will look at the synonyms and analyse further the effects of these harmful chemicals on the skin.

 We are always happy to hear comments, so please drop a line below or contact us directly if you need any more advice specific to your needs.